Basel-City 2026: All Verified Changes

 What this means for employers

 Businesses that have kept hourly rates just above CHF 22.00 must close the gap.
-The AWA has announced targeted enforcement in hospitality, retail and cleaning.
 Where pay includes variable components — commission, bonus, allowance — the effective hourly wage (total compensation divided by hours worked) must still reach at least CHF 22.20.

-For comparison across cantons, see our Swiss minimum wage 2026 guide.
-Geneva tops the country at CHF 24.59/hour.
+For comparison across cantons, see our Swiss minimum wage 2026 guide — and the Geneva minimum wage 2026, which tops the country.

 |---|---|---|---|